 A Mediterranean Christmas

 The Christmas narrative retold using songs, chants, and instrumental pieces from the countries of the Mediterranean basin: Spain, Italy, and southern France, as well as north Africa and the Holy Land.
 Works are drawn from medieval manuscripts and more recent, though still archaic, folklore and oral traditions.
 With voices, early instruments of Europe and the Middle East, and readings of the Christmas story.
+We are joined by SHARQ Arabic Ensemble.

 The American Vocalist